Do I need to own a computer to attend?

 The learning coach or mentor needs to have at least basic computer skills.
 Use of the computer is an important part of the program, but in the early grades it is mostly the parent (or other responsible adult) who interacts with the computer.
 The program is user-friendly.
 High school students are most successful if they have basic computer skills.

-What does the computer system provided by WYVA include?
+What does the computer system loaned by WYVA include?

-Computers provided by the Wyoming Virtual Academy follow these technical specs:
+Computers loaned by the Wyoming Virtual Academy follow these technical specs: